 The Croats are passionate about sports, especially football and one can find displays of banners practically everywhere within the residential areas.
 The scooter on the left (in red) and the banner of Split’s football club on the right wall shows what the city of Split is all about.

 The mix of past and present is reflected everywhere.
 Time is literally preserved here, and centuries can be experienced in the little streets of the city.
-One can see the progress and modern ideas co-existing with the stillness and a feeling of being stuck in history.
+One can see the progress and modern ideas co-existing.

 An example is this photograph of a man walking to work in a suit, contrasts well with the surroundings that give the feeling of an old, quaint town.